phanturne/rag-project/python_backend/experiment/parsed_data.md

 - Section A
 - Section B, Point 1

 To confirm: "When a grade of ‘I’ (‘Incomplete') is assigned in a course, the ‘I' grade must be removed and the grade change reported by the end of the student's next academic term in residence or, if the student has not been enrolled, by the end of the academic term one calendar year from the date the incomplete was assigned.
 Failing to remove the ‘I' in the allotted time will result in the grade of ‘I' being changed to the grade of ‘F'.
 To remove the ‘I' grade, the student should consult with the instructor as soon as possible after the academic term is over and complete whatever remaining coursework is outlined by the instructor.
 Repeating the course for credit does not remove the grade of ‘I’."

 # 22. Is it possible to “start over” or “erase” my previous academic history?

 Unfortunately, this is not possible.
 Your previous academic history always will be a part of your student record, even if you take time off and seek readmission into the program at a later time.

 Click here to return to Table of Contents
 ---
-# 23. If I take extra OMSCS courses, can I designate which courses will count toward my “degree” GPA rather than my cumulative GPA?
+23. If I take extra OMSCS courses, can I designate which courses will count toward my “degree” GPA rather than my cumulative GPA?

 The OMSCS program does not have a separate “degree GPA” and simply uses your cumulative GPA.
 The only exception to this is for students who continue taking courses after they have graduated from the OMSCS program.
 For the purposes of your resume, whatever your GPA was when your degree was awarded would be your MS GPA.

 # Registration-Related Information

-# 1. What is the difference between Phase I and Phase II registration?
+1. What is the difference between Phase I and Phase II registration?

 Current/returning students will register during Phase I and will have another opportunity to make changes to their schedules during Phase II.
 Newly-admitted students will register during Phase II only.
 For the summer term, there is only one registration phase, with an “unofficial” Phase II period taking place shortly before the start of the semester.
 Visit the academic calendar for term-specific dates.

-# 2. Are the published times/deadlines updated based on my local time zone if I do not live in Atlanta?
+2. Are the published times/deadlines updated based on my local time zone if I do not live in Atlanta?

 No — all of the Institute times/deadlines you see are listed in the Eastern time zone.
 They will not update automatically to reflect your local time zone.
 Therefore, you will need to be mindful of time-sensitive activities/deadlines such as when time tickets open, the expiration of a wait list notification, the end of a registration period, the semester’s withdrawal deadline, etc. For any class-specific deadline, please be sure to work with your instructor and/or TA(s).

-# 3. What is the maximum number of courses I can register for each term?
+3. What is the maximum number of courses I can register for each term?

 The OMSCS program is a part-time program only – no exceptions will be made to allow for full-time enrollment.
 Students can register for a maximum of seven hours during the fall and spring semesters, and students are limited to enrolling in five hours during the summer semester.
 Please note that Financial Aid and other programs may have specific credit hour requirements, so be sure to follow up with their office(s) directly for more information.

-# 4. What if a course I want to register for is CLOSED?
+4. What if a course I want to register for is CLOSED?

 Once the registration cap has been reached for a course, the course is full.
 In order to request a seat in a closed course, you must follow the instructions in SECTION G. WAITLISTING FOR A CLOSED COURSE.
 The OMSCS program does not accept override requests.
 Please note that OMSCS Advising cannot register students for classes, nor can we add students to wait lists.

-# 5. What if the wait list for a course I want to register for is CLOSED?
+5. What if the wait list for a course I want to register for is CLOSED?

 If the wait list is full/closed when you are attempting to add yourself, please check back later.
 Students remove themselves from wait lists, and seats are added to courses (which removes students from the wait list), so there is a strong chance that a spot will become available at a later time.

-# 6. Why is there a limit on the number of seats for each course if this is an online program?
+6. Why is there a limit on the number of seats for each course if this is an online program?

 While we do not have physical space constraints, there are other factors that have to be taken into consideration for an online program this size.
 One example is that in order to maintain the integrity and academic rigor of the program, we have to hire an adequate number of TAs per a specific number of enrolled students.
 This is why we limit the number of waitlisted courses for each student so that we have a realistic idea of the demand for each course and can hire TAs accordingly (whenever possible).
 Additionally, some courses are unable to scale above a certain maximum while still providing an effective learning experience for students.

-# 7. Can OMSCS Advising tell me which courses are open currently?
+7. Can OMSCS Advising tell me which courses are open currently?

 Students can access up-to-date enrollment and wait list totals by performing a class search in OSCAR.
 You can perform a course look-up in OSCAR once you have logged in using your GT credentials — the full courses have a “C” in the first column, and the open courses have a checkbox that can be selected in order to enroll.

-# 8. What are the chances of enrolling in a class if I am waitlisted or if the class is closed?
+8. What are the chances of enrolling in a class if I am waitlisted or if the class is closed?

 We strive to give students an opportunity to register for a variety of courses.
 The number of available seats is determined primarily by the number of TAs available for each course.
 Unfortunately, advisors cannot predict if/when a course may have more seats added or if a wait list will be expanded.
 Also, we cannot guarantee students will be able to enroll in specific courses.
 Our best advice is to continue monitoring the courses you are interested in taking and/or the wait lists.
 Towards the end of Phase II, the wait lists will be removed, and you may

+Click here to return to Table of Contents
 ---
 have another opportunity to register for your desired course(s).
 More information regarding this will be forthcoming.
 Alternatively, you may review the degree requirements and try to find another course.